"Wholeness" Submissions will open June 1-July 1.

 DRESS CODE:

-In respect for our Anabaptist tradition, we only consider photos in which the main female subject(s) reflect the following dress:
+In respect for our Anabaptist tradition and readers, we only consider photos in which the main female subject(s) reflect the following dress:

 • Hair gathered up (not hanging loose), covered with a traditional veil, net covering, scarf, kerchief, or hat.